 - Part 2: Charles Poliquin’s “5 to 8” Method

-- Part 3: Dorian Yates Style High-Volume Back Workout
+- Part 3: A Dorian Yates Style High-Volume Back Workout

-The idea behind rest-pause sets is simple: you are going to train to failure three times in a row on the same exercise.
-The key is that you only rest 20-30 seconds in between each of the three attempts.
+Rest-pause sets are an advanced training method where you train to failure three times in a row on the same exercise with 20-30 seconds rest in between each attempt.
+For example:

 - Train to failure in the 7-10 rep range, rest 20-30 seconds

-- Train to failure again (you may get 1-3 reps), done!
+- Train to failure again with the same weight (you may get 1-3 reps), done!

-Rest-pause sets work so incredibly well because they actually allow you to make rapid strength gains while training in relatively higher rep ranges.
-It was not uncommon for Dante’s clients to perform machine hack squats with 6-8 plates per side or to deadlift 500-700 pounds for reps.
+One of the best things about rest-pause sets is you can make rapid strength gains while training in higher rep ranges.
+Many of Dante Trudel’s clients who used rest-pause sets could hack squat 6-8 plates per side or to deadlift 500-700 pounds for reps.
 Not bad considering 100% of his training clients were bodybuilders!

-On the other hand here is Dusty Hanshaw deadlifting a whopping 7 plates per side under the guidance of Dante:
+And here is Dusty Hanshaw deadlifting an incredible 7 plates per side:

 Not bad for a couple of bodybuilders!